marwern/PLCreX/docs/source/test_case_gen.rst

     1 1 1 1 1 : 1           > test case 32
     ...

 ..
-[1] based on a given Boolean expression as a statement
+[1] in this context, because a Boolean expression represents a statement